homosapien14/stackoverflow-frontend/README.md

 To setup it locally:

-1. clone project and install all dependecies, I used one the outdate library for markdown editor (to override the error please use --force) :
+1. clone project and install all dependecies, I used one of the outdate library for markdown editor (to override the error please use --force) :
   ```
   npm install --force
   ```